oktayayr/PictureMarker/README.md

 ##Features

-* PictureMarker is density depended.
-You can create markers compatible with different device screen
+* PictureMarker is density independed.
+You can create markers that are compatible with different device screen
 * You can create markers with two different shape: Circle and Square
 * You can place image with three different mode: Strech, Center Zoom and Fit